patrick-klien/Get_Clean_Data/README.md

 - Standing
 - Laying

 It consists of two sets of data - “test” and “train”.
-Each has three separate main files:
+Each in a separate directory and has three separate main files:
 - Subject
   - The “subject” file is the person who performed the activities.
 - X